bryan-at-looker/embed-sdk-sko-markdown/section5.md

 2. Flips the value associated to the icon
 3. Uses the value to determine if we are swapping to tables or from tables
 4. If we're going to tables, it loops through each element and changes the vis_config.type to `looker_grid` then uses `.setOptions()` to set the visualization configuration
-5. If we're moving from tables, it takes the default dashboard options
+5. If we're moving from tables, it takes the original element configurations and applies them.

 Now we need to call this function and pass it an HTML element for the button we're clicking.
 We can add this within the `setupDashboard` function underneath where we make our API calls for the first dropdown.
 You can put this starting on line XX.